JKChai/Self-taught-Python/README.md

 Keep track of Python learning process by inclduding works and experimental codes store into the repository to collaborate with friends for improvement.

+Below are some notes taken from the author's learning journey and is intended to help support the author itself and not for others.

 ## Building Socket Server

 Use [socket](https://docs.python.org/3/library/socket.html) modules to build own sockets.